 Joint Borrower Sole Proprietor (JBSP)

 This is becoming more popular than traditional guarantor mortgages.
-A family member goes on the mortgage application as a joint borrower (their income is included in affordability), but they're NOT named on the property title.
+A family member goes on the mortgage application as a joint borrower sole proprietor (their income is included in affordability), but they're NOT named on the property title.
 They help you qualify but don't own any of the property.
 See our dedicated JBSP guide for details.

 Gifted Deposits